-Inventories are stated at the lower of cost or market.
+Inventories are stated at the lower of cost or net realizable value.
 Cost is determined using the first-in, first-out (FIFO) method.
-Market is defined as sales price less cost to dispose and a normal profit margin.
+Net realizable value is defined as sales price less cost to dispose and a normal profit margin.
 Inventory costs include materials, labor, overhead and third party costs.

 Management provides a reserve against inventory for known or expected inventory obsolescence.
 The reserve is determined by specific review of inventory items for product age and quality which may affect salability.
-At March 31, 2017 and 2016, the inventory reserve was \$3,000 and \$8,000, respectively.
+At March 31, 2018 and 2017, the inventory reserve was \$5,000 and \$3,000, respectively.

 The Company recognizes abnormal production costs, including fixed cost variances from normal production capacity, as an expense in the period incurred.
 Abnormal amounts of freight, handling costs and wasted material (spoilage) are recognized as current period charges and fixed production overhead costs are allocated to inventory based on the normal capacity of production facilities.
 Normal capacity is defined as "the production expected to be achieved over a number of periods or seasons under normal circumstances, taking into account the loss of capacity resulting from planned maintenance."
-The Company expensed abnormal production costs of \$120,000, \$395,000 and \$639,000 to cost of sales for the fiscal years ended March 31, 2017, 2016 and 2015, respectively.
-Non-inventoriable fixed costs were \$134,000, \$149,000 and \$182,000 for the fiscal years ended March 31, 2017, 2016 and 2015, respectively, and have been classified in cost of sales.
+The Company expensed abnormal production costs of \$538,000, \$120,000 and \$395,000 to cost of sales for the fiscal years ended March 31, 2018, 2017 and 2016, respectively.
+Non-inventoriable fixed costs were \$271,000, \$134,000 and \$149,000 for the fiscal years ended March 31, 2018, 2017 and 2016, respectively, and have been included in cost of sales.